gohugoio/hugo/content/templates/taxonomy-templates.md

 Within your content templates, you may wish to display the taxonomies that piece of content is assigned to.

-Because we are leveraging the front matter system to define taxonomies for content, the taxonomies assigned to each content piece are located in the usual place
+Because we are leveraging the front matter system to define taxonomies for content, the taxonomies assigned to each content piece are located in the usual place (i.e., `.Params.<TAXONOMYPLURAL>`).
-(.Params.`plural`).

-### Example
+### Example: List Tags in a Single Page Template

 ```html
 <ul id="tags">